vanutp/fox_orm/docs/docs/usage/01_basic_operations.md

 To select rows from a table, you can use `Model.select`

-First argument of `Model.select` should be SQLAlchemy's expression
+First argument of `Model.select` should be SQLAlchemy core expression

-You can also optionally specify `order_by` (in SQLAlchemy format, for example `order_by=User.c.birthday`)
+You can also optionally specify `order_by`
+(in SQLAlchemy format, for example `order_by=User.c.birthday`)

 Afterwards, you can change instance's fields and execute `await instance.save()` to save changes

 ```python
 user = await User.select(User.c.username == 'test')